 There are two leading American authorities to which the courts have turned in considering the term ‘bodily injury’.

 The first of these is Eastern Airlines, Inc v Floyd USSC 58, 499 US530, (1991).
 This case concerned an airline that narrowly avoided crashing, and passenger claims for damages for mental distress as a result.
-The United States Supreme Court concluded that an air carrier cannot be held liable under Article 17 when an accident has not caused a passenger to suffer death, physical injury, or physical manifestation of injury.
+The United States Supreme Court concluded that an air carrier cannot be held liable under Article 17 when an accident has not caused a passenger to die, have physical injury, or physical manifestation of injury.
 Unfortunately, the court did not deal with the question of whether passengers could recover for mental injuries that were accompanied by physical injuries, because the passengers did not allege physical injury or physical manifestation of injury.

 The second is Weaver v Delta Airlines Inc 56, F. Supp.
 2d 1190, (1999), in which a passenger brought a claim for damages for chronic PTSD that she claimed to have been caused by the terror she felt during an emergency landing.